densh/densh.github.com/quasiquotes.md

     q"$expr match { case ..$cases } "

-Where each case is represented with a `cq"..."` quote:
+Where `expr` is some non-empty expression and each case is represented with a `cq"..."` quote:

     cq"$pat if $expr => $expr"